Jason Graae: The years 2000–2010

 In 2000, Graae was cast in Forbidden Broadway Y2K LA!, an updated version of the Forbidden Broadway franchise of revues which parody musical theatre.
 The franchise had earlier spawned a spinoff a similar parody of the world of Hollywood in which Graae had appeared.
 He earned a nomination for an Ovation Award for Forbidden Hollywood and won an Ovation Award for Forbidden Broadway Y2K LA!
 He is included on the Forbidden Broadway: 20th Anniversary Edition cast album, the sixth in the series.
 He received an Ovation Award nomination for Anything Goes in 2003 and around the same time was developing his one-man show, Coup de Graae!.
 He has performed this show in numerous cities including New York, San Francisco, and Hollywood.
-It was amongst Time Out New York’s top 10 cabaret acts of 2006.
+It was amongst Time Out New Yorks top 10 cabaret acts of 2006.
 Coup de Graae! includes songs and stories from Graae's life (featuring Rodgers and Hart, Jerry Herman, and the Bergmans), and references to his voice-over work; he is described as "the complete entertainer, giddy, irreverent, mischievous and moving, often at the same time."
 The Los Angeles Times described the show as "an eclectic banquet of standards, show tunes, pop songs, incisive wit, easygoing charm and a humorous dessert featuring his tale as the voice of 'Lucky the Leprechaun'."
 The show won a New York Nightlife Award for Graae.
 He has developed other eponymous shows, including Graae's Anatomy (2007) and 491/2 Shades of Graae (2014).

 In 2004, Graae took on the one-man play Fully Committed, which required him to perform 30 different roles in 80 minutes.
 Praised for a hilarious performance in which he plays "low-key charm as well as pile-driving obnoxiousness with equal skill," he earned an Artistic Director's Achievement Award for his performance.
-In 2005, he won the third of his four Bistro Awards, this one for Best Major Engagement for Coup de Graae!

-The Joel Hirschhorn Award is given annually by the Los Angeles Drama Critics Circle for "outstanding achievement in musical theatre"; Graae was honoured with this award in 2007.
+In 2005, he won the third of his four Bistro Awards, this one for Best Major Engagement for Coup de Graae!The Joel Hirschhorn Award is given annually by the Los Angeles Drama Critics Circle for "outstanding achievement in musical theatre"; Graae was honoured with this award in 2007.
 In 2008, he starred opposite Constance Towers in the Los Angeles revival of Arthur Allan Seidelman's production of Six Dance Lessons in Six Weeks; the play had premiered at the Geffen Playhouse in 2001 with Uta Hagen and David Hyde Pierce in the two roles.
 Hyde Pierce and Graae worked together as long-lost identical twin brothers in a 1999 production of The Boys from Syracuse.